Hill International: Government contracting

 Hill continued to expand its management role (re: "Troubled Project Turnarounds") at the City of Niagara Falls, New York.
 Hill helped the city gain control of the stalled construction of its wastewater treatment plant project and maintain liaison with state and federal regulatory agencies.
 Hill then acted as the city's construction manager (CM) to complete the reconstruction of the wastewater treatment plant.
 The city had actually been one of Hill's first clients in 1977 when it hired the firm after having been impressed by its work for a contractor in a claims situation with the city.
 Similar troubled project CM work took place at the Point Pleasant, PA, Water Intake and Pump Station.

 During this time frame Hill became one of the initial Project Management Oversight contractors (PMOC) for the Federal Transit Administration (FTA) during the construction of the Sacramento (CA) Light Rail.
 Hill next worked for the FTA on the LA Metro.
 Hill was now included in this FTA list of PMOCs, who were mostly large, established CM firms such as Daniel, Mann, Johnson, & Mendenhall, Fluor Daniel, Parsons Brinckerhoff, and Stone & Webster, among others.
 By 1984 Hill had opened a Los Angeles Office.

-In 1988, Hill expanded its services by acquiring first Gibbs & Hill, an engineering / design firm in New York City.
+In 1988, Hill expanded its services by acquiring Gibbs & Hill, an engineering / design firm in New York City.
 Also in 1988, it entered the environmental market by purchasing Kaselaan & D'Angelo (K&D), an air-quality design firm that specialized in asbestos clean-up consulting.
 The acquisitions raised company revenue to $200 million and increased company size to more than 2,000 employees.

 Hill entered the program management service sector in 1991 when it became program manager for the New Jersey Turnpike Widening Program (Interchanges 11–14).
-This $543 million project involved 9 design sections, 7 construction sections, and more than 50 separate construction and procurement contracts.
+This $543 million program involved 9 design sections, 7 construction sections, and more than 50 separate construction and procurement contracts.

-Despite these successes, the acquisitions of the design and environmental firms proved ultimately unsuccessful and Hill sold Gibbs & Hill in three parts to United Engineers, then a subsidiary of Raytheon, in 1993 and K&D to ATC Environmental, of Mount Laurel, NJ, in 1995.

-At this time, and partially as a result of Hill's investment in Gibbs & Hill and K&D, which caused net losses, Hill's bank financing disappeared.
-As Hill's business fell off with sales bottoming out at $25 million and the workforce declining to 250 employees, in late 1995 Hill's major creditor, First Fidelity Bank, N.A., sought immediate accelerated payment of a loan of $6.1 million.
-The bank alleged that an event of default had occurred when Hill sold off Gibbs & Hill that had served as part of the collateral for these loans.
-If the bank won the litigation, Hill would have become bankrupt, but Hill prevailed.
-Then Hill began a successful turnaround by concentrating on its core construction claims business and seeking to expand its growing construction / project / program management sector.
+In 1993, Hill sold Gibbs & Hill in three parts to United Engineers, then a subsidiary of Raytheon, in 1993 and K&D to ATC Environmental, of Mount Laurel, NJ.
+Hill began a successful turnaround at this time by concentrating on its core construction claims business and seeking to expand its growing construction / project / program management sector.